 Medical schools do not normally require a specific undergraduate major as a prerequisite for entrance, but most do require an emphasis in the biological and physical sciences.
-Students who enter the Pre-Medical Professions Program at Concordia University will be assigned a counselor who will work closely with them to assure they take those courses most appropriate for pre-medicine preparation, including preparation for the MCAT (Medical College Admission Test).
+Students who enter the Medical Science Professions Program at Concordia University will be assigned an advisor who will work closely with them to assure they take those courses most appropriate for medical science preparation, including preparation for the MCAT.

-Students must schedule carefully to be assured that they will be able to complete the basic courses prior to taking the MCAT.
 The MCAT, offered in April and August, should be taken at the end of the junior year.
 Additional courses and a major should be selected on the basis of the information received from medical schools to which the students are planning to apply.